HaitaoMao/Neuron-with-Steady-Response-Leads-to-Better-Generalization/README.md

 # Neuron with Steady Response Leads to Better Genralization

-This repository is the official implementation of [Neuron with Steady Response Leads to Better Generalization](https://arxiv.org/pdf/2111.15414.pdf), accepted by **NeurIPS 2022**.
+This repository is the implementation of [Neuron with Steady Response Leads to Better Generalization](https://arxiv.org/pdf/2111.15414.pdf), accepted by **NeurIPS 2022**.

 ## Abstract